nordcloud/cloudtrail-activity-events/README.md

 # Nordcloud Klarity CloudTrail Activity Events

-*Disclaimer: Cloud Trail Activity Events are not yet fully integrated with the Nordcloud Klarity.
-It will be delivered based on the customer demand.*

 - [Nordcloud Klarity CloudTrail Activity Events](#nordcloud-klarity-cloudtrail-activity-events)
   - [AWS CloudTrail Activity Events](#aws-cloudtrail-activity-events)
     - [AWS CloudTrail partner](#aws-cloudtrail-partner)